Choose the Right Internet Type

 Limitations to understand

-- Coverage dependent: Speeds and reliability depend on signal strength.
-Results vary by location, even within the same neighbourhood.
+• Coverage dependent: Speeds and reliability depend on signal strength, tower capacity, and receiver placement.
+Results can vary by location, even within the same neighbourhood.

 Rogers 5G Home Internet